luoyunan/ECNet/README.md

         --save_prediction \
         --save_checkpoint
     ```
+    It typically takes no more than 15 min on our tested environment to run this example.
+The output (printed to stdout) would be the correlation between predicted and ground-truth fitness values.

 ## Running on your own data
 ECNet has two required input files: 1) a FASTA file of the wild-type sequence, and 2) a TSV file describes the fitness values of variants.
 Other optional input files include the output of CCMPred for extracting local features and separate test TSV file.